Controller#

 Introduction#

 The IQ (2nd gen) Brain can connect to either an IQ (2nd gen) or IQ (1st gen) Controller.
-Both controllers have two analog joysticks and multiple buttons that the Brain can use to detect movements and presses.
+An IQ (1st gen) Controller must have a blue Smart Radio installed.

 Below is a list of all available methods:

-Actions – Turn Controller-programmed actions on or off.
+Action — Turn configured controller actions on or off.

 Getters — Read button states and joystick positions.

-.pressing– Returns whether the specified button is being pressed..position– Returns the position of the joystick’s specified axis.
+.pressing— Returns whether a specified button is being pressed..position— Returns the position of a specified joystick axis.

-.pressed– Calls a function when the specified button is pressed..released– Calls a function when the specified button is released..changed– Calls a function when the joystick’s axis changes.
+.pressed— Runs a function when a specified button is pressed..released— Runs a function when a specified button is released..changed— Runs a function when the joystick’s position changes along a specified axis.

 remote_control_code_enabled#